ashkan-abbasi66/OCT-denoising-package/Readme.md

 **Requirements:**
 The toolbox is almost self-contained.
-We tested it on a 64bit PC with Windows 10 and MATLAB 2019.
+We tested it on a 64bit PC with Windows® 10 and MATLAB® 2019.
 For other architectures, you may need to recompile MEX files in some packages.

 ----------------